A nonprofit advancing the arts for health & well-being

 Public Art & Outreach

-Public art drops, community installations, and the kind of small joyful surprises that make a neighborhood feel more alive.
-The arts belong in public space.
-We put them there.
+Public art drops, community installations, and the kind of small, joyful surprises that remind people the arts belong in everyday life and not just in galleries and concert halls.
+We put them where people actually are.

 Community